 - Transfer requests may be submitted by families during the school year. - Only transfers demonstrating crisis or transfers related to families moving (when families want to stay at the current school) are reviewed for approval.
-Other transfer requests will be withdrawn, and families will be informed to submit transfers for the next school year during the designated transfer window.

-- Remaining at the same school with remote learning will be the first option provided to families whose situations are demonstrated crises.
-This will allow for continuity of education for the student with teachers familiar with their academic needs. - Families whose transfer requests are approved, and choose to switch schools, may have to participate in remote learning until the designated window at the end of each grading period to request in-person instruction.
-When schools begin phasing students to in-person instruction, transferred families selecting the in-person option will receive the same consideration as currently enrolled students at the campus. - Families whose transfer requests are approved will transition at the end of the semester to the requested campus.
+Other transfer requests will be withdrawn, and families will be informed to submit transfers for the next school year during the designated transfer window. - Remaining at the same school with remote learning will be the first option provided to families whose situations are demonstrated crises.
+This will allow for continuity of education for the student with teachers familiar with their academic needs. - Families whose transfer requests are approved, and choose to switch schools, may have to participate in remote learning until the school can safely accommodate the request for in-person instruction. - Families whose transfer requests are approved will transition at the end of the semester to the requested campus.
 This will allow for better academic continuity and smoother transition with course completion.